mattmcspirit/azurestack/README.md

 Optional Actions - New in ASDK Configurator 1805
 ----------------

 Use the following switches to skip deployment of additional Resource Providers, or host customization.
-Note, if you don't specify these switches, the Resource Provider/Customization will be performed as part of the deployment.
+Note, if you don't specify these switches, the Resource Provider installation/customization will be performed as part of the deployment.

 * Use **-skipMySQL** to **not** install the MySQL Resource Provider, Hosting Server and SKU/Quotas.
 * Use **-skipMSSQL** to **not** install the Microsoft SQL Server Resource Provider, Hosting Server and SKU/Quotas.